 XSplit Broadcaster is great but doesn't offer as many customization options as OBS.

 This is down to OBS being an open-source application.
-In this category, it is no contest as OBS gives you far more than you'll get from XSplit.
+In this category of OBS vs. XSplit comparison, there is no contest as OBS gives you far more than you'll get from XSplit.

 For example, XSplit has a simulated green screen, which you won't find in OBS.

 For Open Broadcaster Software, overlays are some of the most essential tools that you need.
 While OBS offers you some overlays, it doesn't give you access to powerful options, which traps you, so to speak.

 Meanwhile, XSplit Gamecaster lets you enjoy plenty of useful tools and features on one screen and with a single touch.
 With XSplit, you don't need a second monitor for the organization.
 You can set up live broadcasts with minimal fuss.